Furniture Insights/ Monthly Forecaster

 Total non-farm payroll employment increased by 110,000 in March and the unemployment rate declined to 5.2 percent.
 Most of the jobs were added in construction, mining, health care and wholesale trade.

 Both the number of unemployed persons, 7.7 million, and the unemployment rate decreased in March.
 The unemployment rate was down from 5.7 percent a year earlier.
 In March, 21.5 percent of the unemployed had been unemployed for 27 weeks or more.

 Retail Sales and Consumer Prices

-Retail trade sales declined 0.5 percent from April, but were 6.3 percent ahead of May 2004.
-Gasoline station sales were up 13.4 percent from May 2004 and sales of non-store retailers were up 11.9 percent from last year.
+Retail trade sales were up 0.4 percent from February and 5.8 percent higher than March 2004.
+Gasoline station sales were up 17.8 percent from last year and sales of non-store retailers were up 13.4 percent from last year.